Bunny Berigan: Final years and death

 Berigan's business troubles drove him to declare bankruptcy in 1939, and shortly after to join Tommy Dorsey as a featured jazz soloist.
 By September 1940, Berigan briefly led a new small group, but soon reorganized a touring big band.
 Berigan led moderately successful big bands from the fall of 1940 into early 1942, and was on the comeback trail when his health declined alarmingly.
 On April 20, 1942, while on tour, Berigan was hospitalized with pneumonia in Allegheny General Hospital Pittsburgh, Pennsylvania, until May 8.
 His doctors discovered that cirrhosis had severely damaged his liver.
 He was advised to stop drinking and stop playing the trumpet for an undetermined length of time.
 Berigan did not do either.
-He returned to his band on tour and played for a few weeks before he returned to the Van Cortlandt Hotel, on 49th Street, where he made his home in New York City and suffered a massive hemorrhage on May 31, 1942.
+He returned to his band on tour and played for a few weeks before he returned to his home at the Van Cortlandt Hotel on 49th Street, in New York City, where he suffered a massive hemorrhage on May 31, 1942.
 He died two days later in Stuyvesant Polyclinic Hospital, New York, at age 33.

 Funeral services were conducted June 3 at Saint Malachy's Roman Catholic Church in New York.
-He was buried in St. Mary's Cemetery south of Fox Lake.
+He was buried in St. Mary's Cemetery south of Fox Lake, Wisconsin.

 Legacy

 In compliance with Berigan's wish, the band was kept intact under his name.
 Donna Berigan, his widow, maintained his financial interest in it.
 Tenor sax player Vido Musso became the leader.

-In 1944, Victor Records released a compilation of Berigan's recordings as bandleader.
+In 1944, Victor Records released a posthumous compilation of Berigan's recordings as bandleader.

-His 1937 recording of "I Can't Get Started" was used in the film Save the Tiger (1973), the Roman Polanski film Chinatown (1974), and a Martin Scorsese short film, The Big Shave (1967).
+His 1937 recording of "I Can't Get Started" on RCA Victor was used in the film Save the Tiger (1973), the Roman Polanski film Chinatown (1974), and a Martin Scorsese short film, The Big Shave (1967).
 Woody Allen has used Berigan's music occasionally in his films.
 In 2010, his Victor recording of "Heigh-Ho" was used on a Gap Inc. clothing TV commercial.
 Berigan's name has been used frequently in the comic strip Crankshaft.

 Starting in 1974, Fox Lake, Wisconsin held an annual Bunny Berigan Jazz Jubilee originally organized by Berigan's daughter, Joyce Hansen, until she was incapacitated by Alzheimer's disease, and then by Julie Fleming.
 The final Jubilee was held in 2018.
 Most of Berigan's recordings are available, and two full-length biographies of him have been published.

+In 1976, Columbia Records released his 1936 Vocalion Records recording of "I Can't Get Started" on its Columbia Hall of Fame 45 single series, backed with "Let's Do It, Let's Fall in Love".

 Top compositions

-Berigan's top compositions include "Chicken and waffles", released as Decca 18117 in 1935 as by Bunny's Blue Boys, and "Blues", released in 1935 as Decca 18116, also with the Blue Boys.
+Berigan's top compositions include "Chicken and Waffles", released as Decca 18117 in 1935 as by Bunny's Blue Boys, and "Blues", released in 1935 as Decca 18116, also with the Blue Boys.
 (This 1935 session was produced by John H. Hammond at Decca for issue in the UK on Parlophone.
 The Decca releases were part of a four-pocket album set issued in the 1940s during the 1942–44 musicians' strike.)